nathaneastwood/fablore/src/faq.md

 # FAQ

-## Is Ira dead?
+## Species

-We don't know.
-[Her story](main-story/03-crucible-of-war/ira-crimson-haze-story.md) takes place hundreds of years before the current main story timeline, that's all we know.
-There is nothing written that outright states she is dead, however she is human...

-## What do we know about Jackdaw?

-Not much, he is mentioned in some flavour text such as [Pitfall Trap](./flavour.md#pitfall-trap---cru127), [Out Muscle](./flavour.md#out-muscle---mon248) and [Pay Day](./flavour.md#pay-day---dyn123).
-We also read about him in [The Jaws of Death](main-story/02-arcane-rising/the-jaws-of-death.md) where he is standing outside [Blackjack's Tavern](world-of-rathe/pits/blackjacks-mercenary-group.md#blackjacks-mercenary-group).

-## Are Brutes a species or a class?
+### Are Brutes a species or a class?

 They are both.
 We know they are a species from [Call of Adventure](world-of-rathe/savage-lands/call-of-adventure.md#brutes).

-## What do we know about Jarl?

-Jarl Vetreidi is the character shown on [Mangle](flavour.md#mangle---cru026) and Pulverize.
-He's an Ollin.
-The Ollin were guardians from Aria, an Order of them, which got frozen by an ancient to protect them thousands of years ago.

-## What do we know about Fyendal?

-We don't know much about Fyendal yet, however we do know that Fyendal is according to [flavour text](flavour.md#heart-of-fyendal---wtr000):

-> The ruler of the jungle deep, a predator without equal, is lost in slumber... yet its heart still beats, somewhere amongst the undergrowth, echoing the endless cycle of life and death."

-## What do we know about Ophidia?

-Not much beyond what is written on the [flavour text](flavour.md#eye-of-ophidia---arc000).

-## What do we know about Elias Edgecomb?

-They are mentioned on the flavour text of [Throttle](flavour.md#throttle---arc023) and they seem to appear in the artwork of other cards too.
+### Do Elves exist within Rathe?

+Whilst there is not specific mention of the species, we see some artwork which implies that Elves may in fact exist within the world of Rathe.
+Some art to look out for are the main image for [Aria](world-of-rathe/aria/aria.md), and the cards "Wild Ride" and "Crown of Seeds".

-## What's the difference between the Ancients, the Old Ones, the Aesir and the Embra?
+### What's the difference between the Ancients, the Old Ones, the Aesir and the Embra?

 The Old Ones have a proper name for their race; Aesir.
 Although one weird contradiction to this name is from [Viserai's backstory](main-story/02-arcane-rising/viserai-rune-blood-story.md).